lingtalfi/Light_Kit_Admin_Generator/doc/api/Ling/Light_Kit_Admin_Generator/Generator/ControllerGenerator.md

 - BaseConfigGenerator::setConfig &ndash; Sets the [configuration block](https://github.com/lingtalfi/Light_Kit_Admin_Generator/blob/master/doc/pages/lkagen-configuration-example.md).
 - BaseConfigGenerator::getGenericTagsByTable &ndash; Returns the array of generic tags (used in the list and form configuration files), based on the given table.
 - BaseConfigGenerator::getTableWithoutPrefix &ndash; Returns the table name without prefix.
+- BaseConfigGenerator::isHasTable &ndash; Returns whether the given table is a **has** table (aka a many to many table, such as user_has_permission for instance).